The health benefits of tea

 A nice cup of tea is a refreshing start to the day for many people, or a welcome pick me up in the afternoon tea break.

-In the UK, 165 million cups of tea are drunk every day.
+In the UK, 165 million cups of tea are consumed every day.
 Britain is the second biggest tea drinking nation after Ireland.

 Tea is made from the leaves of a bush called Camellia sinensis.
 For black tea, a process called oxidation turns the leaves from green to a dark brownish-black colour.
 Green tea comes from the same plant, but is not oxidised.